May 21-22, 2014

 Austin, TX, Texas Commission on Environmental Quality

-Workshop VIII will be held May 21-22, 2013 in Austin, TX, and via webinar.
-The workshop is open to the public.
-The workshop will focus on case studies illustrating human health risk assessment mehtods, and enhancements made to the Dose Response Framework.
+Workshop VIII was held May 21-22, 2014 in Austin, TX, and via webinar.
+The workshop was open to the public.
+The workshop focused on case studies illustrating human health risk assessment mehtods, and enhancements made to the Dose Response Framework.

 Workshop Series General Information